Skip to content

 """

-:param x: The parameter `x` in the `quantum_function_expval` represents the angle for the rotation gate
+:param x: The parameter `x` represents the angle for the rotation gate

 `RZ` applied on the qubit at wire 0

-:param y: The parameter `y` in the `quantum_function_expval` function is used as the angle parameter for
+:param y: The parameter `y` represents the angle parameter for

 """